qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 For polygon layers, you can choose the type of obstacle features could be by minimising the labels placement:

-* **over the feature's interior**: avoids placing labels over interior of polygon (prefers placing labels totally outside or just slightly inside polygon)
+* **over the feature's interior**: avoids placing labels over the interior of the polygon (prefers placing labels totally outside or just slightly inside the polygon)
-* or **over the feature's boundary**: avoids placing labels over boundary of polygon (prefers placing labels outside or completely inside the polygon).
-It can be e.g. useful for regional boundary layers, where the features cover an entire area.
-  In this case it's impossible to avoid placing labels within these features, and it looks much better to avoid placing them over the boundaries between features.
+* or **over the feature's boundary**: avoids placing labels over boundary of the polygon (prefers placing labels outside or completely inside the polygon).
+E.g., it can be useful for regional boundary layers, where the features cover an entire area.
+In this case, it's impossible to avoid placing labels within these features, and it looks much better to avoid placing them over the boundaries between features.

 .. _labeling_with_expressions: